 What did they represent in Australia?

 Jailwinds in Australia represented to me a prison style worn on the street, as well as drugs and antisocial behaviour.
 They were worn a lot in the graffiti scene from the more raw writers.
+What did you like about them?

 I have always liked the hard style look of them and the attention they get.
 They are also very comfortable and practical for any situation.
 They were a good everyday shoe, even with the stigma attached to them.